1majek/1majek/README.md

-## Hi there 👋, I'm Steven Majek, a full stack developer based in Barcelona / Spain
+## Hi there 👋, I'm Steven Majek, a full stack developer based in Palma de mallorca / Spain
 <br />

 #### 🕵️ I love to solve problems and design apps